ndaidong/mate-polymer/README.md

 # mate-polymer
-Ghost theme built with Polymer
+Ghost theme built with Polymer and G+ comment.